jeremylong/DependencyCheck/dependency-check-maven/src/site/markdown/configuration.md

 zipExtensions           | A comma-separated list of additional file extensions to be treated like a ZIP file, the contents will be extracted and analyzed. | &nbsp;
 jarAnalyzer             | Sets whether Jar Analyzer will be used.                                   | true nexusAnalyzerEnabled    | Sets whether Nexus Analyzer will be used.                                 | true nexusUrl                | Defines the Nexus Pro Server URL.
-If not set, the Nexus Analyzer will be disabled. | &nbsp;
+If not set the Nexus Analyzer will be disabled. | &nbsp;
 nexusUsesProxy          | Whether or not the defined proxy should be used when connecting to Nexus. | true nuspecAnalyzerEnabled   | Sets whether or not the .NET Nuget Nuspec Analyzer will be used.          | true assemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used.            | true